 But I also have a secret weapon.

-The Amazing Race Invitation and (nearly) official Cue Cards
+The Amazing Race Invitation and (nearly) official Clue Cards

 If you’re thinking about throwing an Amazing Race birthday party you’ll need some official looking invitations AND clue cards.

 The TV game’s clue cards are so iconic that your guests who’ve seen the show will know exactly what they’re looking at.
-With editable Route Info cards, Road Block cards, Detour cards, Speed Bump cards, and Fast Forward cards you’ll find all the supplies you need to create your challenges.
+With editable Route Info cards, Road Block cards, Detour cards, Speed Bump cards, Fast Forward cards, and Face Off cards, you’ll find all the supplies you need to create your challenges.

 In the shop, you can buy the Amazing Race printable invitation and clue cards individually but I’d recommend getting the full set with all the decorations.
-They’re all fully EDITABLE with Adobe Reader DC so you can use them over and over.
-And Adobe Reader DC is totally free.
+They’re all fully EDITABLE with Adobe Acrobat Reader or Canva.com so you can use them over and over.
+And both Adobe Reader and Canva are totally free.

 Plan Your Amazing Race Challenges

-I’m really big on scheduling your party right.
+I’m really big on making a good schedule for your party.
 I have a whole blog post on how to schedule your party in a way that will keep you sane, as well as a freebie sample schedule to download.
-When you’re planning your party schedule, the challenges in an Amazing Race party will take the longest.
+When you’re planning your party schedule, the different challenges in an Amazing Race party will take the longest.
 Use them as your game time.

 Get more ideas in this post:

-We also had fun placing the envelopes in difficult to reach places like up in a climbing tree or hanging high above the trampoline where they had to jump to get the clue.
+We also had fun placing the envelopes with the challenge cards in difficult to reach places like up in a climbing tree or hanging high above the trampoline where they had to jump to get the clue.

 You won’t find this awesome gnome pinata in a store, so I’ve included all the instructions you’ll need to make it from scratch.
 And the pinata does double duty as a decoration too.